Mega Man X: Reception

-IGN's Jeremy Dunham speculated that the game's more mature storyline and its inclusion of numerous gameplay extensions over the original Mega Man series helped create a "unique cadre of fans".
+IGNs Jeremy Dunham speculated that the game's more mature storyline and its inclusion of numerous gameplay extensions over the original Mega Man series helped create a "unique cadre of fans".
 The story is notable for being more violent than the predecessors with stages and bosses also looking scarier Capcom producer Kazuhiro Tsuchiya played the first Mega Man X in his youth, enjoying the successor to the first Mega Man character, X, due to he having new unique skills, helping to popularize the "golden age of action games".
 X's characterization was often praised for coming across as a unique tragic hero similar to Hayao Miyazaki's works as well as dystopian works in general, compared to Ghost in the Shell, Casshan, as well as other famous gaming icons like 2B from Nier Automata, and Raiden from Metal Gear, who question the nature of his missions.
 Alexander expressed feeling guilty upon completing the game as the final narration highlighted X's depression over the chaos of war.
 His popularity led to criticism in Mega Man X7 for being the first and only time to have him unlockable and the player having to use his replacement Axl instead.

 Meanwhile, Zero stood out mainly in his debut as playable character due to having own iconic techniques.
 Additionally, Brett Elston from GamesRadar credited Zero as one of the reasons the X series became so popular and that his own popularity within gamers earned him his own video game series.
 When compared with Zero, X was often seen as the less compelling character, with Zero being the more memorable of the two.
 The villain Sigma Sigma was praised for his backstory, resulting in the story of Mega Man X having unclear morality.
 Patrick Lee of The A.V.
 Club, however, stated that Sigma is "exactly the sort of boogeyman anti-progress allegories are built around".
 Saying that he is the "first piece of technology the Mega Man series suggests was a mistake to create", he says that Sigma runs contrary to the previous, optimistic themes of the series, which suggest that technology is ultimately beneficial to mankind, and that robots are "morally neutral tools".
 He described this "more cynical worldview" as "anti-technology scaremongering."